 Clyde & Co (London)

 Shipping is still important, but insurance & reinsurance, and aviation are also very strong sectors.
-As far as service areas go, although corporate and commercial is growing, the majority of Clydes' work is still litigation rather than corporate.
-Inevitably this sort of practice doesn't require the level of all-nighters you'll experience at more transaction-led firms, and it's great news if you fancy ending up as a litigator.
-But possibly not the first choice if you want to specialise in M&A.
+As far as service areas go, although corporate and commercial is growing, the majority of Clydes' work is still litigation-based rather than corporate.
+Inevitably disputes work doesn't require the level of all-nighters you'll experience at more transaction-led firms.
+Whilst Clydes is now a proper full service firm, it's possibly not the first choice if you want to specialise in M&A.

 ".
 Allied with an expanding overseas network, rapidly rising profits and reasonably civilised hours it's a solid choice.
 And club biscuits are available in meeting rooms.

 For more information on Clyde & Co click here